SKrotkih/YTLiveStreaming/README.md

 11-11-2016

 Changes history:
-29-06-2022 Example project (LiveEvents) was removed from the project into separate repo 14-06-2022
+08-07-2022 Make ability to integrate the framework using Applw's Swift package manager, not just Cocoapods 29-06-2022 Example project (LiveEvents) was removed from the project into separate repo 14-06-2022
  - added Combine based method apart from RxSwift publisher subject to handle Google Sign-in results;